marzenakrp/demetr/README.md

 #  DEMETR: Diagnosing Evaluation Metrics for Translation
-This is the official repository for the DEMETR dataset.
+This is the official repository for the DEMETR dataset design to perform diagnostics on Machine Translation evaluation metrics.
+DEMETR consists of 35 perturbations spanning sematic, syntactic, and morphological error categories.

 ## Citation